davidkpiano/react-redux-form/README.md

 ## Features

-- Separation of model state and form state
+- Separation of model state and form state for simplicity and performance
 - Ability to use [existing reducers](http://davidkpiano.github.io/react-redux-form/#/api/Guide:-Using-Existing-Reducers) easily
 - Sync and async field [validation](http://davidkpiano.github.io/react-redux-form/#/api/Guide:-Validation) at any part of the state
 - Convenient [`<Field>` component](http://davidkpiano.github.io/react-redux-form/#/api/API:-Field-Component) for automatically mapping props to native form controls